 “We aimed to make the design as accessible and fun as possible,” says German trainee Maximillian Ehrhardt.
 “ExoMy actually began as a one-off demonstrator at the ESA Open Day at ESTEC here in the Netherlands in 2018.
 Visitors of all ages could drive it across the lab’s ‘Mars Yard’, a test facility that mimics Martian terrain.
 It was a big hit, which made us think about a version that people could build for themselves.”

 Each wheel has its own motor, and their tread has protrusions to assist traction over rough ground.
-But flexible sleeves can also be printed out to slid over the wheels for smoother passage over level surfaces.
+But flexible sleeves can also be printed out to slide over the wheels for smoother passage over level surfaces.